commonpike/fairpost/README.md

 for every user.
 Fairpost can then automatically **prepare** the folders, **schedule** the next post using a certain interval and **publish** any post when it is due.
-All the user has to do is add folders with content.
+All the user has to do is add folders with content in the feeds 'incoming' folder.

-Or, if you prefer, you can manually publish one specific folder as posts on all supported and enabled platforms at once, or just one post on one platform, etcetera.
+Or, if you prefer, you can manually publish one specific source as posts on all supported and enabled platforms at once, or just one source on one platform, etcetera.